Customer Onboarding: 19 Amazing Ideas to Better Onboard Customers

 The Customer Onboarding Process

 1. First, the company must introduce the customer to the product or service.
-It may include providing training on using the product or service and demonstrating its value.
+It may include training on using the product or service and demonstrating its value.

 Benefits of a Good Customer Onboarding